Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 How to Stop Overthinking and Calm Social Anxiety

-The truth is, most conversations we replay are not as important as they feel in our head.
+The truth is, most conversations we replay are not as important as they feel in our heads.
 Other people are usually not analyzing us the way we think they are.
 They are busy with their own thoughts, their own worries, and their own lives.
 What feels like a big moment to us is often a small moment they have already moved on from.

 Learning how to stop overthinking does not happen overnight, but it does get easier once we stop treating every replay as meaningful.
 Instead, we can recognize it as just a mental habit.
 Some people find it helpful to write their thoughts down, reflect without judgment, or use simple tools to understand their emotional triggers.